Kallen-c/Kallen-c/README.md

 Hey there 👋,

-I am a former software engineer with deep knowledge in analytics.
-A wide range of business, technical and communicative skills allows me to manage complex crypto projects. i'm validator/moderator/ambassador in mainnets and testnets of such networks as space, polkadot, solana, as well as other unique blockchains in which I participate.
+I am a former software engineer with a focus on analytics.
+I have a wide range of business, technical, and communication skills which have allowed me to manage complex crypto projects.
+I participate as a validator/moderator/ambassador in mainnets and testnets of such networks as cosmos, polkadot, solana, as well as other unique blockchains.
 You can see a full list of what I am up to on [kallen.cc](https://kallen.cc).
 Also if you want earn some tokens stake with us [forward-stake.com](https://forward-stake.com).
 I would love to see you [here](https://forward-stake.com) 💕

   ---